 This does not mean a superficial turning back of the clock.
 It does not mean attempting to return to a so-called “golden age” past whose perfection only exists in our minds.

 It means simply that we realize and appreciate how stories, traditions, and of course history itself benefit us and live through us; and that we need to re-invest in these.
 Currently, we are like branches of a tree cut off from the trunk.

 I consider myself very fortunate that my high school literature classes began with the ancient Greek tragedies, that we read Sophocles, Aeschylus…then went on to Beowulf, the first surviving epic poem of the English tradition.
 That we spent whole school years on European and Church history, that I had to write essays on the Holy Roman Empire and the Renaissance.

 I also consider myself fortunate that my parents read to me and gave me audiobooks of the old European fairy tales collected by the Brothers Grimm and Hans Christian Anderson, as well as Aesop’s fables and heroic lore.
 Or that they took me to historical sites around our region in the U.S. to provide a sense of American history.

 My attendance of parochial schools gave me a sense of the yearly rhythms and symbolic power of Christian (and by extension old European folk) holidays.
-As a teenager I began to understand that these, along with the Mass itself, had been going on for a long, long time.
+As a teenager I began to understand that these had been going on for a long, long time.